 1. ElectroBraid® Commitment to Safety

-The ElectroBraid® system is designed to minimize horses injuries.
+The ElectroBraid® system is designed to minimize horse injuries.
 Equally important, you must provide correct installation and proper maintenance.

 A collision with a rigid fence is the most frequent cause of serious horse injury.
 ElectroBraid® is not rigid – it is resilient, like a boxing ring.
 When a horse at full gallop impacts ElectroBraid®, it usually bounces right back with no damage to horse or fence.